Tencent/tgfx/README.md

 ## Introduction

 TGFX (Tencent Graphics) is a lightweight 2D graphics library designed for rendering texts, geometries, and images.
 It provides high-performance APIs that work across a variety of GPU hardware and software platforms, including iOS, Android, macOS, Windows, Linux, Web, and more.
-TGFX was initially created as a core component of the [PAG](https://pag.art) project and has since become the default graphics engine for the [libpag](https://github.com/Tencent/libpag) library, starting from version 4.0.
+TGFX was originally designed to serve as the default graphics engine for the [PAG](https://pag.art) project starting from version 4.0.
 Its main objective is to offer a compelling alternative to the Skia graphics library while maintaining a much smaller binary size.
 Over time, it has found its way into many other products, such as [Hippy](https://github.com/Tencent/Hippy), [Tencent Docs](https://docs.qq.com) and various video-editing apps.

 ## Platform Support